Avoid these top 5 plastic model-making mistakes and improve your model-making and layout construction.

 What’s a seam line, you may ask.
 Well, when a sprue is molded, the two metal halves of the tooling are pressed together and hot plastic is injected between them.
 If the mold has been used extensively, its edges start to soften, which leaves room for a parting line, one of the most common casting defects.

 A sharp hobby knife usually does the trick, otherwise, a sanding stick can work wonders.
 Be careful when sanding round surfaces, though, as you may end up with a straight edge.
 Always sand in circular motions, around the curve.
 Also, make sure to check reference photos when cleaning-up parts.
 The famous Panther mantlet weld line comes to mind.
 Just because it looks like a parting line, it doesn’t necessarily have to be one.

 3 Leaving gaps unfilled

 Pretty similar to the issue above, but the other way around.
 Model companies sometimes make mistakes and pieces don’t fit well, leaving a visible gap.
-Other times we modelers glue a part backwards and the next one just doesn’t fit properly anymore.
+Other times we modellers glue a part backwards and the next one just doesn’t fit properly anymore.

 If you’re using model cement, after applying it, you can push the parts together.
 This will melt the plastic and fill the gap.
-A small bead of molten plastic may end up on top of the join, but it can be easily scraped after drying.
+A small bead of molten plastic may end up on top of the joint, but it can be easily scraped after drying.

 If the problem can’t be solved with this method, there’s always good old putty.
 Tamiya and Vallejo make some fantastic products.

 Another nasty type of gap is the result of injection molding.
 They’re known as “ejector pin marks”.
 These can be easily identified as they’re large circular recesses.
-Companies usually place them in hard to see areas, but depending on the way your model is displayed, they can be easily noticed.
+Companies usually place them in hard-to-see areas, but depending on the way your model is displayed, they can be easily noticed.
 Being perfectly round certainly helps.
 Or doesn’t.
 Either way, putty is their kryptonite.

 4 Using inappropriate glue